What do we gain and what do we lose when we treat the world as binary?

 How do people use this?

-They think most about the aspects of the product that people see and touch and interact with and beyond that to how this fits into the broader tasks those using it are trying to achieve.
+They think about the aspects of the product that people see and touch and interact with and beyond that to how this fits into the broader tasks people using it are trying to achieve.

-They can empathise with people, and often end up leading product teams.3
+They can empathise with people, and often end up leading product teams.2

 They worry about the look and feel.
 They think about the experience.